What is Clinical Depression?

 Major depression seems to occur from one generation to the next in some families, but may affect people with no family history of the illness.

-What Makes Major or Clinical Depression Different Than Sadness?
+Difference Between Sadness and Major or Clinical Depression Different

 Most people feel sad or low at some point in their lives.
 But clinical depression is marked by a depressed mood most of the day, particularly in the morning, and a loss of interest in normal activities and relationships — symptoms that are present every day for at least 2 weeks.